So which martial art is right for me and my family is a question I often get.

-After World War2, a Korean Soldier, General Choi Hong Hi spread his knowledge of the art until in 1954 it became a truly international martial art.
+After World War 2, a Korean soldier, General Choi Hong Hi spread his knowledge of the art until in 1954 it became a truly international martial art.
 General Choi then established the International Tae Kwon-Do Federation, ITF.

 Tae kwon-Do is best known for having kicks with great destructive power, although it utilises many hand techniques, throws, blocks and can also be adapted for the use of weaponry.
-Many other styles of martial arts employ similar kicks, perfection cannot be achieved because other styles do not possess the knowledge of the important basic forms found only in Tae Kwon-Do.
+Many other styles of martial arts employ similar kicks.
+However, perfection cannot be achieved because other styles do not possess the knowledge of the important basic forms found only in Tae Kwon-Do.
 It is only when power, speed and correct stance are blended that accuracy and maximum destructive force can be obtained.
-The legs are the most powerful natural weapon that a human being possess for the defense of his life.
+The legs are the most powerful natural weapon that a human being possess for the defense of their life.
 Tae Kwon-Do bases its kicks on the bound-spring principle.
-So the object in applying a kick is to be like a coiled spring that is suddenly released.
+So the objective in applying a kick is to be like a coiled spring that is suddenly released.

-Karate literally means empty hand, although the correct term is karate-do, or way of the empty hand.
+Karate literally means empty hand, although the correct term is Karate-Do, or way of the empty hand.
 Karate comes from Okinawa, one of the Ryukyu Islands that are between Japan and China.
 In 1609 the island was occupied by the Japanese who confiscated all weapons and disbanded military classes.
 This was to avoid any successful uprising from the islanders.
 The Japanese didn’t take into account their strong martial arts heritage, known as Okinawa T’angor or Te, which means hand.
 Next, the Ryuku islanders started to condition their knuckles and elbows on straw pads.
 They pounded these pads until eventually their bodies were hardened to the impact.
 The Japanese didn’t take into account the mixing with the Chinese and the adoption of many movements of Kung Fu into their fighting system.

-The Japanese armor was a similar construction to the straw pads used in training and the islanders quickly disposed of the Japanese oppressors using their fighting skills on general troops and flying kicks for the mounted troops.
+The Japanese armour was a similar construction to the straw pads used in training and the islanders quickly disposed of the Japanese oppressors using their fighting skills on general troops and flying kicks for the mounted troops.
 The farmers played their part too by developing fighting systems around the handles of farming equipment and cutting implements for crops, a fighting system now known as Kobudo.

 In 1893, after a long allegiance with the Japanese, Karate was put on the educational curriculum and taught in schools in Okinawa.
 It wasn’t until 1921 that the Emperor of Japan asked Funakoshi to teach his art in Japan.
 Gichin Funakoshi named his art Shotokan or the club of Shoto (which was the name he used when writing poetry).
-All new his art as the Okinawan hand, which was later translated into Japanese calligraphy to read Karate-do or the way of the empty hand.
+All knew his art as the Okinawan hand, which was later translated into Japanese calligraphy to read Karate-Do or the way of the empty hand.